Schitt's Creek: Promotional

 During the show's later seasons, the main cast participated in a series of interactive fan events.
 A live audience promotional tour known as Schitt's Creek: Up Close & Personal featuring cast members Eugene Levy, Catherine O'Hara, Dan Levy, Annie Murphy, Emily Hampshire, and Noah Reid premiered in September 2018 in Los Angeles.
 The event included behind-the-scenes stories; a live question and answer session with the cast; and an audience participation trivia game.
 Following the initial event's success, the tour was expanded to include stops in several additional US and Canadian cities in 2019.
 Daniel Levy stated that the tour was meant to both promote the show and thank fans for their support.

 In November and December 2019, Schitt's Creek's US broadcaster, Pop TV, staged two immersive fan events in Los Angeles and New York City.
 These events allowed participants to visit the titular town via a series of "reimagined" sets featured on the show.

 To promote the series' sixth and final season in January 2020, the CBC and Pop TV commissioned "groundbreaking" billboards featuring a same-sex kiss between the show's engaged couple, David and Patrick.
 Series creator Dan Levy said it felt "irresponsible" not to put the characters kissing on a billboard, as it isn't "something we see every day" and is "banned in multiple countries."

 In June 2020, the cast of the show was featured in the YouTube "Dear Class of 2020" event performing the Mariah Carey song "Hero", with Carey herself making a surprise appearance.

 Toronto mayor John Tory announced that on Monday, September 21, 2020, the CN Tower would be lit up in gold to celebrate the Schitt's Creek record-breaking sweep of every top comedy award at the 72nd Primetime Emmy Awards.

 In conjunction with the series finale, the one-hour documentary special Best Wishes, Warmest Regards: A Schitt's Creek Farewell was also broadcast by both the CBC and Pop.

-Possible film
+Abandoned sequel discussion

 Following the series finale, Daniel Levy was asked about the possibility of a feature film.
-While not committed to an idea at the time, he has expressed interest should such an idea materialize.
+While not committed to an idea at the time, he had expressed interest should such an idea materialize.
 "To be honest, this is the best way we could have ever ended the show.
 If there is an idea that pops into my head, it has to be really freaking good because this is a nice way to say goodbye.
 Fingers crossed we get a nice idea popping into our head soon.
 I would love to work with these people again."

+In early 2026, Levy said that he had been considering a sequel at one point, but ruled out the possibility following the death of Catherine O'Hara in January of that year.